graebnerc/path-dependence/README.md

 \end{cases}$$

 **Properties:**
-- The transformation function $f(x) = 3x^2 - 2x^3$ is S-shaped (sigmoid-like)
+- The transformation function $f(x) = 3x^2 - 2x^3$ is S-shaped with inflection point at $x = 0.5$
+- The derivative $f'(x) = 6x - 6x^2$ peaks at $x = 0.5$, meaning amplification is strongest for balanced shares
-- Provides moderate amplification for intermediate shares (around 0.3-0.7)
+- Provides more moderate amplification for small shares (below 0.5) compared to Case 3
-- Stronger amplification once a color gains significant advantage
-- More gradual path formation phase compared to Case 3
+- Provides stronger amplification for intermediate shares (around 0.5-0.8) compared to Case 3
+- Creates more competitive dynamics in the middle phase before lock-in occurs
 - The function is symmetric around $x = 0.5$: $f(0.5) = 0.5$
 - Boundary conditions: $f(0) = 0$ and $f(1) = 1$
-- Demonstrates how different non-linear feedback functions create distinct lock-in dynamics
+- Demonstrates how the shape of non-linear transformation affects amplification patterns and lock-in dynamics

 ### Comparison of mechanisms